Calgary Coin & Antique Home Chinese Reference Guide Index

 VF $235.00

 The official records of Han say these San Shu (3 shu) coins were cast by Emperor Wu starting in the first year of his reign title Chien-yuan which is 136 BC during the period of the Ban Liang last Ban Liang coins without rims.
-The two specimens we have so far located averaged 2.55 grams, which is the same weight standard as those coins.
+The two specimens I have so far located averaged 2.55 grams, which is the same weight standard as those coins.

 It would appear that Emperor Wu was attempted a coinage reform to replace the Ban Liang with a new monetary unit with one that actually named the Shu, but cast to the same standard as the already existing Ban Liang.
 The rarity of these coins show it was a short lived and failed experiment, and it is not difficult to see why.
 "SAN-SHU" (3 shu) implies a weight of 1.95 grams at the official weight standard of a shu, and 1.5 grams normal weight a coin of 3 shu.
 But they average about 2.5 grams which is the weight of a 5 shu coin.
 Thus they had a higher bullion value than their circulating value, making them ready targets for people to melt to profit from the excess copper in them.
 Emperor Wu may have done this thinking it would make them popular and thus would circulate, but got the opposite result (popular but would not circulate).